We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given an integer array nums where every element appears three times except for one, which appears exactly once.
-Find the single element and return it.
+Given an integer array nums where every element appears three times except for one which appears exactly once, find and return that single element.
+The solution must run in linear time and utilize constant extra space.

 Key Insights